Adopting a process of continuous improvement is table stakes for aspirational organisations.

 Plan, Do, Check, Act

-So how to go about it?
-How can your organisation implement a process of continuous improvement?
+So how to initiate a process of continuous improvement?

 There are several schools of thought, yet many revolve around the principles defined by Shewhart and Deming.